-There are 3 possible stopping positions at STOP Signs.
+There are 3 possible stopping positions at STOP Signs, depending on the intersection.

 1) The first stopping position is just before the stop line.
 The front tires must stop just before the stop line.